mehrankamal/personal-website/webapp/content/about.md

 Hellooo there! :wave: I am Mehran Kamal!

 A software engineer based in [Karachi, Pakistan](https://goo.gl/maps/sACWAeiMXrfFa7ct7).
-Currently, working with [Dastgyr Technologies](https://www.dastgyr.com/) as Backend Engineer.
+Currently, working with [Zarya App](https://www.zarya.app/) as a Software Engineer.

 Particularly, interested in large scale Distrubuted Systems and how engineering teams work towards solving the unthinkable.